*up to date with June 2014 canon- woo-hoo!

-“Today’s practice will be easy since we’re just going to try and remember how to play Quidditch.
-The Chasers will do the keep away drill, the Beaters will have batting practice, and Finn can help Ella with the fetching drill.
-You know what to do!”
+“Today’s practice will be easy since we’re just going to try and remember how to play Quidditch.”
+He barked out our assignments like a drill sergeant.
+Did this guy actually have emotions?
+“The Chasers will do the keep away drill, the Beaters will have batting practice, and Finn can help Ella with the fetching drill.
+Let’s go!”

 Ten minutes later, we were out on the field and practice was in full swing.
 The Chasers were just playing a sort of monkey-in-the-middle game with the Quaffle.
 Down on the ground, the Beaters were smacking ordinary soccer balls at different targets.
 High above the others, Finn threw regular golf balls all over the pitch for me to catch.

 “Nice one!”
 Finn commented as I returned my twelfth catch in a row.
 “How long have you been playing, princess?”